How to Prevent and Take Care of Dry Hands from Hand Sanitizer

 If the problem persists, and you continue to suffer from dry, cracked hands from hand sanitizer use despite these tips, consider seeing a dermatologist.

 Washing hands with soap and water is crucial to reduce the risk of exposure to COVID-19.
-A hand sanitizer can be an effective alternative when you can’t wash your hands.
-However, excessive use can cause damage to your skin.
+In fact, experts reveal that in general, soap and water is the most effective way to kill germs.
+However, a hand sanitizer is a great alternative as long as it’s in moderation.
+Excessive use of hand sanitizers can cause damage to your skin.

-This doesn’t mean that you should stop using it, but rather that you should only use it when necessary.
+This doesn’t mean that you should skip it altogether, but rather that you should only use it when necessary.

 Limit the use of hand sanitizer by avoiding touching commonly-used surfaces or opting for gloves and a high-quality UV-C cleanser to disinfect them.
 Moisturize your hands often by applying hand cream or lotion and use a humidifier.